Dragons10523/PowerPlay-Kai/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/DriverControl.md

     - X for intake
   - Right bumper to toggle claw
   - Left Stick to aim
+  - Down on the D-Pad to flip the claw upside down
+  - Up on the D-Pad to flip the claw right side up
 - Left Bumper to toggle assist mode

 # All